msverko/Diplomski_LinReg_SVM/README.md

   - performing predictions with various df sizes
   - plotting data
     (Variance Inflation Factor-VIF, Heat Maps, Feature importance, df boxplot, class ratio barplot...)
+  - this code can be used without connection to db, by reading provided FullDataSet.csv directly.
  5. Master_thesis.pdf

 Software used: